DiegoGiFo/DiegoGiFo.github.io/_posts/2018-03-12-rosserial-tutorial-en.markdown

  - The use of a publisher that publishes on the topic /turtle1/cmd_vel the values of the movements based on the button pressed;
  - The use of a subsriber that subscribes to the topic /turtle1/pose from which receives the position of the turtle and prints it on the LCD screen.

-This graph may help in the understanding of the program.
+This graph may help in understanding what the program does.
 ![Ros_graph](https://github.com/DiegoGiFo/Turtle_Cnt_Arduino/blob/master/Vs_2/rosgraph.png?raw=true "Figure 1-1")

 ## MATERIAL